-It is a significant problem, as according to the 2014 National Health Review Survey, 4.7 percent of women between the ages of 18 and 39 self-reported having trouble hearing without hearing aids.
-It is important to note, however, that while there is a correlation between hearing loss and higher rates of pre-term birth/lower birth weight, the relationship is not one of direct causality.
+According to the 2014 National Health Review Survey, 4.7 percent of women between the ages of 18 and 39 self-reported having trouble hearing without hearing aids.
+It is important to note, however, that while there is a link between hearing loss and higher rates of pre-term birth/lower birth weight, the relationship is not one of direct causality.
 In other words, it is the circumstances surrounding those with hearing loss, and not the hearing loss itself, that leads to the early births and low birth weights.

 As a result, the researchers at Brandeis decided to follow up with their own study.
 The new study looked almost 18 million births nationwide between the years of 2008 and 2011 using data from the Nationwide Inpatient Sample of the Healthcare Cost and Utilization Project (HCUP).
 Out of those 18 million births, approximately 10,500 were to women with hearing loss.